truewebber/swift-protoreflect/docs/SwiftProtoReflect_Product_Discovery.md

 2. **Quality**: Fewer than 5 critical bugs reported in first 3 months
 3. **Community**: At least 10 community contributions within first year
 4. **Usage**: At least 5 production applications using the library within first year
+5. **Integration**: At least 3 projects successfully using SwiftProtoReflect alongside generated SwiftProtobuf code
-5. **Feedback**: Average rating of 4.5/5 in developer satisfaction surveys
+6. **Feedback**: Average rating of 4.5/5 in developer satisfaction surveys

 ## Conclusion

-SwiftProtoReflect fills a significant gap in the Swift ecosystem by providing dynamic Protocol Buffer handling capabilities.
-By focusing on developer experience, performance, and compatibility, we aim to deliver a library that becomes the standard for dynamic protobuf handling in Swift applications.
-The structured approach outlined in this document ensures we deliver a high-quality, production-ready library that meets real developer needs.
+SwiftProtoReflect fills a significant gap in the Swift ecosystem by providing dynamic Protocol Buffer handling capabilities that build directly on Apple's SwiftProtobuf library.
+By extending SwiftProtobuf rather than creating a parallel implementation, we ensure seamless integration with the existing ecosystem while adding valuable dynamic capabilities.

+Our approach acknowledges SwiftProtobuf as the foundation for Protocol Buffer handling in Swift and focuses on adding value through dynamic message handling, runtime reflection, and simplified APIs for common dynamic operations.
+This pragmatic approach ensures developers can leverage the best of both worlds: the type safety of generated code when appropriate, and the flexibility of dynamic handling when needed.

+The library maintains a focused scope, concentrating on core dynamic message handling functionality without venturing into framework-specific integrations.
+This ensures that SwiftProtoReflect remains a solid foundation upon which other libraries and applications can build more specialized functionality.

+The structured approach outlined in this document ensures we deliver a high-quality, production-ready library that meets real developer needs while maintaining full compatibility with the SwiftProtobuf ecosystem.